 Making decisions for your loved ones

-The Court of Protection is the specialist court for all issues relating to people who lack mental capacity to make their own specific decisions.
-The Court of Protection has the power to make decisions about:
+The Court of Protection is the specialist Court for all issues relating to people who lack mental capacity to make their own specific decisions and has the power to make decisions about:

 - A person’s capacity to make a decision

 - The personal welfare, property or affairs of people who lack capacity

 - Serious medical treatment – providing, withdrawing or withholding treatment to a person without capacity

 - Appointing a Deputy to make on-going decisions for a person who lacks mental capacity